 2019-20 30-Day Notice for Statewide Tests & Opt-Out Form

 Parents/guardians who wish to exempt their child from state tests must inform their school office.
 The Opt-Out Form may be obtained by downloading from this page (see below).
 The form must be signed and returned to the school office.
-Families can fill out the form to opt out their student at any time prior to the beginning of testing (see 2018-19 30-Day Notice for Statewide Tests link below).
-However, they are encouraged to submit the signed form before February 1, to allow schools to plan for who will test and who will not prior to the beginning of testing.
-If families enroll in TEACH-NW after February 1 and wish to opt out their child, they are encouraged to complete the form within two weeks of enrolling.
+Families are encouraged to complete these steps by February 1st, to allow schools to plan for who will test and who will not prior to the testing period.
+If families enroll in a TEACH-NW after February 1, and wish to opt out their child, they are encouraged to complete the form within two weeks of enrolling.

 What if a family refuses to sign the form?